Step 1: Getting Started Upgrading a Cluster

 For the full syntax of this command, see Checking Cluster Health with

 - If you are upgrading to CDP 7.1.x or higher, and Hue is deployed in the cluster, and Hue is using PostgreSQL as its database, you must manually install psycopg2.
-See Installing dependencies for Hue before upgrading to CDP.
+See Installing the psycopg2 Python package for PostgreSQL database.